eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 First, let’s note that all the tools have been designed to be easily embedded within a Java project.

 To get started, you can have a look at our dedicated articles about BIRT and Jasper Reports.
-For Pentaho, there’s a help page and free code samples.
+For Pentaho, there are free code samples.

 Next, for each of these tools, we will connect the report engine to our application data.